wxcctechsummit/holcct2108/livelabs/Exercise1Analyzer.md

 ## <- Details need to be changed
 **Section Information**
-- Login into the WxCC portal using the Portal link above.
+1. Login into the WxCC portal using the Portal link above.
-- Login using your provided student email and password.
+2. Login using your provided student email and password.
 Emails for this lab are always **cladmXuser@mailinator.com** where **X** is your student number.
-- The initial dashboard includes several Realtime & Historical reports showing current contact information in the system.
+3. The initial dashboard includes several Realtime & Historical reports showing current contact information in the system.
-- Navigate (shown in the video) through the various dashboard reports and the dropdown allowing you to see current information to familiarize yourself with these stock reports.
+4. Navigate (shown in the video) through the various dashboard reports and the dropdown allowing you to see current information to familiarize yourself with these stock reports.
 - Video Checkpoints
-1.  <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=63" target="_blank">Entry Point Site Level Dashboard </a>
+a.  <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=63" target="_blank">Entry Point Site Level Dashboard </a>
-2.  <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=68" target="_blank">Contact Center Overview - Realtime Dashboard </a>
+b.  <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=68" target="_blank">Contact Center Overview - Realtime Dashboard </a>
-3.  <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=75" target="_blank">Contact Center Overview - Historical Dashboard </a>
+c.  <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=75" target="_blank">Contact Center Overview - Historical Dashboard </a>
-4.  <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=85" target="_blank">Agent State Data - Realtime Dashboard </a>
+d.  <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=85" target="_blank">Agent State Data - Realtime Dashboard </a>
-- Navigate back to the Entry Point Site Level Dashboard and complete some navigation exercises shown in the video
+5. Navigate back to the Entry Point Site Level Dashboard and complete some navigation exercises shown in the video
-- Cross-Launch from dashboard to a specific dashboard **Entry Point Historical Dashboard**
+6. Cross-Launch from dashboard to a specific dashboard **Entry Point Historical Dashboard**
-- From the Cross-Launched dashboard - Cross-Launch into Analyzer to the specific table **Incomming, Short Contacts Entry Point**
+7. From the Cross-Launched dashboard - Cross-Launch into Analyzer to the specific table **Incomming, Short Contacts Entry Point** anf follow the instructions to set filters as desired.
 -   <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=3:12" target="_blank">Analyzer Incomming, Short Contacts Entry Point </a>
-- List or Grid View
-- Visualization Summary information
-- Report Details information
+8. End of video Guide

 # Exercise 1.2 Analyzer User Interface